higson-io/motor-insurance-advanced/README.md

 them in the project.
 In resources\sql\schema.sql - this file contains drop/creates of tables that match definition provided in Hyperon Studio.

+## Guide
+For this application example, there is tutorial added to this project.
+It is available under <i>guide</i> directory.